|A System for the Ten to Follow Jumps Competion 2013-14|

 bookmark this page, if you haven't already done so, and check back here at the end of October, 2014,

 for another bash.

 With a massive gap between the scores of the system's best-possible lines and the score of the tenth-placed winner (664.3), it follows there were literally hundreds of rule-compliant lines of ten in the shortlist which would have scored more than 664.3.
-With so many opportunities available to win a prize of some sort, not forgetting a possible £10K monthly prize last December, it seems unreal that no system follower managed to put one of these prize-worthy lines together in their entries back in November.
+With so many opportunities available to win a prize of some sort, not forgetting a possible £10K monthly prize last December, it seems unreal that no system follower, including yours truly, managed to put one of these prize-worthy lines together in their entries back in November.
 That aside, though, this was yet another super-consistent performance by Capital Ratings' Ten To Follow system.
 Roll on next Jumps season and another try!

 |04.04.14 - 787.2 pts - Aintree Day 2 - Only three horses from the shortlist

 ran today, two unplaced plus Ballynagour only third - though for a few place-only